hobbeskocha/nyc-rnn/README.md

 # Forecasting NYC Electricity Load using Deep Learning

+## Instructions
+For ease of version control, the Python notebooks have been saved as Python scripts.
+HTML views of the notebooks are available [here](html/html_preview.md).

 ## Overview

 This is an ongoing personal project conducted by [Ayush Shrestha](https://www.linkedin.com/in/ayush-yoshi-shrestha/).
-This project analyzes hourly electricity demand data for the city of New York from June 2021 to Sept 2024 using a recurrent neural network (RNN).The dataset, obtained from the U.S. Energy Information Administration (EIA), can be accessed [here](https://www.eia.gov/electricity/wholesalemarkets/data.php?rto=nyiso)
+This project analyzes hourly electricity demand data for the city of New York from June 2021 to September 2024 using a recurrent neural network (RNN) in PyTorch.
+The dataset, obtained from the U.S. Energy Information Administration (EIA), can be accessed [here](https://www.eia.gov/electricity/wholesalemarkets/data.php?rto=nyiso)

 ## Business Objective